ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. note::

-      Setting this option to false is discouraged and is mostly usefull when porting to Python 3.
+      Setting this option to false is discouraged and is mostly useful when porting to Python 3.

    .. deprecated:: 3.0 Use :data:`objc.options` instead